nglaeser/crypto-glossary/docs/general.md

 : A function whose output is influenced by some additional source of randomness.
 Running the function twice on the same inputs may result in a different outcome.
 Compare to _deterministic_.

 **Security game**
 : A game is a challenge in which an attacker (called the adversary and usually denoted by a curly letter $\mathcal{A}$) is given some information and tries to break the security property of the scheme.
 A "wins" the game if it can give an answer that proves it broke the security property of the scheme.
 For an example, see the [CPA-security game](./Cryptographic-Primitives/encryption.md#cpa-security).
 See also ["Game-based proofs"](./proofs.md#game-based-proofs).
+Sometimes also called an **experiment**.

 **Security parameter**
 : Denoted by $\lambda$ (or sometimes $\kappa$ for computational security), this is a measure of how hard it is to break the security of a system.